Stored Procedure in SQL Server

 Setting the default value of the parameters

-For avoiding the errors if no value is passed for the parameters, you may use the default values as creating the stored procedure.
-For example, this procedure is declared with two parameters with initial/default value:
+To avoid errors if no value is passed for the parameters, you may use the default values to create the stored procedure.

 CREATE PROCEDURE ex_proc_default @emp_name varchar(100) = 'A', @emp_sal numeric(8, 2) = 2000